aweoluwatobi/web-mapping/README.md

 This application allows you display multiple maps on one single map view.
 User can select map layers from a list of freely hosted map service by ESRI.
 Some of the functionalities of the application are:

-1. Selection web maps from a dropdown list
+1. Select a web map from a dropdown lists of various map layers
 2. View legend
 3. Turn on and off layers from a table of content
 4. View Attribute table